Humanitariansai/Humanitarians-AI-Google-AdWords/Lyrical_Literacy/README.md

 - brain imaging studies showing music effects on cognition
 - scientific explanation for music memory enhancement
 - neurological basis for music improving attention span
-- research studies on music therapy effectiveness
-- scientific understanding of rhythm processing in brain
-- neural mechanisms behind music and emotional regulation
-- published research on music improving executive function
-- neuroplasticity evidence in music training studies
-- scientific consensus on music for brain development
-- neural synchronization during musical activities research
-- longitudinal studies on music training brain benefits

 ---

 **Note to Fellows:** This campaign requires a careful balance between scientific accuracy and accessibility.
-All campaign activities must directly support our nonprofit educational mission, with no commercial services promoted.
+All campaign activities must directly support our nonprofit educational mission.
 Regular monitoring and optimization are essential to maintain Google Ad Grants compliance.